shah/container-appliance-framework/README.md

 # The Container Appliance Framework (CAF)
-CAF is an opinionated set of building blocks for building portable micro servers.
+CAF is an opinionated set of building blocks for creating and deploying portable micro servers using Git as a delivery vehicle.
 These "appliances" can be developer sandboxes or small servers that act as gateways for B2B or other enterprise applications.

 Prerequisites: